 The mission of Inwood Early College is to prepare young people for collegiate, professional, personal, and social success.

-Immersed in seamlessly integrated high school, college, and workplace learning experiences, our students graduate as well rounded young professionals with advanced educational and career achievements in information technology and the biological sciences prepared to further transform themselves, their communities, and the world.
+Immersed in seamlessly integrated high school, college, and workplace learning experiences, our students graduate as well rounded young professionals with advanced educational and career achievements prepared to further transform themselves, their communities, and the world.

 In order for students to become SMART(er) everyday, faculty, staff, and administrators:

-- SPARK our critical thinking, systematic questioning, and creative problem solving skill development;
+- SPARK their critical thinking, systematic questioning, and creative problem solving skill development;

-- MOTIVATE our sense of enthusiasm, curiosity, and passion for learning and achievement;
+- MOTIVATE a sense of enthusiasm, curiosity, and passion for learning and achievement;

-- ACHIEVE our collective advancement as users and creators of knowledge, information, and technology;
+- ACHIEVE their collective advancement as users and creators of knowledge, information, and technology;

-- REFINE our vision of our best selves and best work by reflecting on our mistakes and successes; and
+- REFINE a vision of our best selves and best work by reflecting on our mistakes and successes; and

 - TRANSFORM their minds and lives by supporting one another, serving others, and rising to challenges.